OpenSPP/documentation/docs/howto/developer_guides/custom_areas.md

 ")
 ```

-3. To add the new field in the new module, develop a Python file named area.py that extends "spp.area" and incorporate this file into models/init.py.
+3. To add the new field in the new module, develop a Python file named `area.py` that extends `spp.area` and incorporate this file into `models/init.py`.
 The definition of the population fields should be implemented as demonstrated below.

 ```python
 class SPPArea(models.Model):